akka/akka/akka-docs/src/main/paradox/typed/cluster.md

 A common use case is to start actors after the cluster has been initialized, members have joined, and the cluster has reached a certain size.

-With a configuration option you can define required number of members before the leader changes member status of 'Joining' members to 'Up'.:
+With a configuration option you can define the required number of members before the leader changes member status of 'Joining' members to 'Up'.:

 ```
 akka.cluster.min-nr-of-members = 3
 ```

-In a similar way you can define required number of members of a certain role before the leader changes member status of 'Joining' members to 'Up'.:
+In a similar way you can define the required number of members of a certain role before the leader changes member status of 'Joining' members to 'Up'.:

 ```